Sleep Disorders: In Depth

 If you have any of these symptoms, talk to your health care provider.
 You might have sleep apnea—a condition in which sleep is disrupted because of pauses in breathing.
 For more information, visit the NHLBI website.

-Keep in mind that “natural” does not always mean safe.
-For example, kava products can cause serious harm to the liver.
+• Keep in mind that “natural” does not always mean safe.
 Also, a manufacturer’s use of the term “standardized” (or “verified” or “certified”) does not necessarily guarantee product quality or consistency.
 Dietary supplements can cause health problems if not used correctly.
 The health care providers you see about your sleep problems can advise you.

-If you are pregnant, nursing a child, or considering giving a child a dietary supplement, it is especially important to consult your (or your child’s) health care provider.
+• If you are pregnant, nursing a child, or considering giving a child a dietary supplement, it is especially important to consult your (or the child’s) health care provider.

 For More Information